memfault/interrupt/_drafts/mcuboot-overview.md

 I typically like to breakdown a port of a library into several incremental steps:

-1. Add C sources from library to project and get everything to compile and add a call to the library from the application to force the dependencies to be pulled in.
+1. Add C sources from the library to the project and get everything to compile and add a call to the library from the application to force the dependencies to be pulled in.
 Upon completion of this step you will see many "undefined references" at link time.
 2. Fix the link time issues by adding stub implementations for all the dependencies to a port file